FlugfelagidBailAir/TicTacToe/docs/AdministrationManual.md

 * Git
 * Any web browser

+Here is step by step guide on how to run and maintain the project on a fresh machine.
 ## How to deploy, run and maintain on a fresh machine
 1. To clone the repository, enter "git clone git@github.com:FlugfelagidBailAir/TicTacToe.git"
 1. To run the web application locally.